 Elegance at 148 on Elles is Invercargill’s fine dining establishment.
 Nothing is done in halves here, from the freshly-baked garlic bread to the fresh Bluff Oysters prepared in three ways.
 The menu here is extensive with flavourful seafood dishes, wild venison dishes and vegetarian options.
 The cosy restaurant makes the ideal place for a romantic dinner.

-A more casual option, Buster Crabb on 326 Dee Street offers a distinctive focus of steak and the best of Southland.
+A more casual option, Buster Crabb on 326 Dee Street offers a distinctive focus on steak and the best of Southland.
 Choose your steak, accompaniments and how it’s cooked and leave the rest up to the chefs, or indulge in Southland specialities like Southland blue cod, sticky venison spare ribs, slow-roasted lamb and more.
 Tip: Leave plenty of room, as the portions are “catered to the Southland appetite”.

-All-weather Luxury Activities in Invercargill
+All-Weather Luxury Activities in Invercargill

 Like much of New Zealand, the weather isn’t always “on” in Invercargill.
 Luckily, the city is home to a wealth of indoor attractions.
 The most luxurious of which, we’ll go through here.